BrightChanges/Unit-3/CoinSnack.md

         self.thankyou()

     def thankyou(self):
-        #remove space from the LoginScreen.delivery_location (which is a string)
         LoginScreen.delivery_location.strip()
         self.ids.location_thankyou.text = f"Your order will arrived to your delivery location ( {LoginScreen.delivery_location}) in under 30 minutes."